-- The Designated Staff will have attended the Named Person 2-day training course.
-They will attend refresher training at least every two years. - The school will aim to ensure all staff receive induction (see induction list) and updated INSET appropriate to their roles and responsibilities, especially staff new to the school.
+- > The Designated Staff will have attended the Named Person 2-day training course.
+They will attend refresher training at least every two years. - > The school will aim to ensure all staff receive induction (see induction list) and updated INSET appropriate to their roles and responsibilities, especially staff new to the school.
 All staff will access refresher training at least every three years.
-Access to training can be via the BSCB or in house training by the Designated Safeguarding Lead. - The Head of School will attend training at least every three years. - Sovernors, including the Nominated Governor, will aim to have attended specific training on their role, updated at least every three years. - > Training completed will be recorded by the school; a print out of the school's training history can be obtained from the Designated Safeguarding Lead.
+Access to training can be via the Working Together to Safeguard Children- Bradford Partnership or in house training by the Designated Safeguarding Lead. - ➤ The Head of School will attend training at least every three years. - > Governors, including the Nominated Governor, will aim to have attended specific training on their role, updated at least every three years. - > Training completed will be recorded by the school; a print out of the school's training history can be obtained from the Designated Safeguarding Lead.